OwenSanzas/LLM-For-Software-Security/README.md

   </a>
 </div>

+Want to join us?
+Feel free to email zesheng@tamu.edu with your name and organization!

 ## 🚀 Latest News:
 AIxCC is a competition that is exploring new LLM-driven system for vulnerability detection.
 We are happy to announce that our team is one of the finalists!